mayaanne/foundations/sprint-4/js-code-readability.md

 _Use the files located within this Sprint 4 folder to follow along_

 1. Open your terminal, navigate to your forked `foundations` repo and navigate to your `sprint-4` folder.
-2. When you are get to your `sprint-4` folder, create a new branch and called `zen-garden-tidy`.
+2. When you are get to your `sprint-4` folder, create a new branch called `zen-garden-tidy`.

 <figure>
   <figcaption>